molgenis/molgenis/docs/developer_documentation/ref-permissions-api.md

 [Query for user or role](##Query for user or role)

 ##### Response
-A list of permissions on resources per resource class.
+A list of permissions on resources per resource type.
-For every resource type a object is returned containing the classId, a label for the classId, a label for the resource type and a list of permissions per resource.
+For every resource type a object is returned containing the typeId, a label for the typeId, a label for the resource type and a list of permissions per resource.
 These lists of permissions contain object containing the identifier and the label for the resource, the user or role that has this permission if any, and a list of [inherited permissions](###Permission inheritance).
 The user and role of a permission can be absent if permission is only derived from inherited permissions.